Skip to main content

 The process begins with the Doc Model, which contains:

-Pipeline (Orchestrator)
+Pipeline (Facade)

-• Listens to the Doc model for changes via signals
+• Listens to the Doc model for changes via signals (relayed through the IntentController)

-• Debounces changes (200ms reconciliation delay, 50ms removal delay)
+• Debounces changes (200 ms reconciliation delay)

 • Manages the overall processing state and busy detection